 Can anorexia, bulimia, and other eating disorders co-occur with different mental health disorders?

-Can women with anorexia become pregnant?
+Can people with anorexia become pregnant?

-- A decrease in testosterone in men
+Low testosterone in men

-- Gastrointestinal problems like bloating or constipation
+Gastrointestinal problems like bloating or constipation

 Can children have anorexia?